 Using JVET-M0385 NL-ALF, the total number of operations per filtered Luma sample can be: 12 multiplications, 13 additions, 24 subtractions, 24 clippings; and the total number of operations per filtered Chroma sample can be 6 multiplications, 7 additions, 12 subtractions, 12 clippings.
 We may also add one addition and one bitshift for fixed point computational rounding, plus one clipping of the final result.

+In CE5-3, four tests were performed, showing different complexity versus coding gains tradeoffs.
+In this contribution, we focus on the first three tests (and more especially on CE5-3.2 and CE5-3.3):